Dr Baris Cayli Messina

 I am a social and cultural critic and a feminist because of moral and practical necessity.
-I am Visiting Professor at the University of LUMSA in Palermo, Italy and Senior Research Fellow at the University of Derby in the UK.
-You will find my research interests, publications and my current works by visiting the related pages of this personal website.
+I am Senior Researcher at the University of Derby in the UK.
+I had Visiting Professorship and Fellowship positions at the University of Palermo, LUMSA University, University of Oxford, and Rutgers, the State University of New Jersey.
+I am also Senior Research Affiliate at the TSAS, Canadian Network for Research on Terrorism, Security and Society and RUSI.
+You will find my research interests, teaching, publications and my current works by visiting the related pages of this personal website.
 My blog page covers current social, political and cultural issues.
-You can also view the photos that I took in the 'Photograph section.
+You can also view the photos that I took in the Photography section.

 From Ottoman Rebellions to Jihadist Organizations

 (Kingston & Ontorio, London, Chicago: McGill-Queen's University Press, 2019)

 You can visit the webpage of the book by clicking here

 ‘A serious-minded and sophisticated treatment of a controversial and significant subject’

 Richard English, Queen's University Belfast, author of Does Terrorism Work?
 A History

 "An in-depth look at a complicated topic, Violence and Militants examines the history of destabilizing groups in the Middle East from revolts against the Ottoman Empire to ISIS.
 Anyone seeking to better understand the state of affairs in the Middle East would be well advised to read this"